Last Updated on June 20, 2026 by Daniel Globe

 Are There Any Local Festivals or Events Calendar for Pismo Beach?

-You’ll love Oceano, Avila, and Shell Beach for families with lifeguards—wide sand, gentle waves, and picnic spots; you’ll play, explore tidepools, and relax freely, knowing trained guards watch while kids build, splash, and roam.
+Oceano, Avila, and Shell Beach all work well for families, with wide sand, gentler waves, and picnic spots nearby.
+Kids can play, explore tidepools, and relax knowing trained guards are watching during staffed hours.

 Can I Bring My Dog to Beaches, Parks, or Trails?